 Gaslighting

-For a civilization, social cohesion is more important than doing things in the way that makes most sense.
+For a society, social cohesion is more important than doing things in the way that makes most sense.
 An army, led by a liar, is more effective than a democratically-organized rabble.
+Paradoxically, a culture of gaslighting is therefore ‘fitter’ than one which is not.
+It gets more stuff done.
+Whether you want that stuff, is again, a subject of gaslighting.

 It is another irony of gaslighting that a recalcitrant victim is always the bad-faith actor.
 There might be two bad-faith actors, but there is at least this one.
 Why?
 The accusation of gaslighting is so serious, observers cringe.
 It threatens social cohesion.
 Observers amplify any doubt or possible reinterpretation as possible exit strategies.
 Since nice people give the benefit of doubt, observers can be certain that at least the recalcitrant victim is not nice.